AdrianImiolek/springfield/README.md

 ## Short Description

-Springfield is a project management web application designed for creative teams.
-It provides an intuitive interface for organizing tasks, tracking progress, and enabling seamless team collaboration — all in one place.
+Springfield is a SaaS-style landing page concept for a project management tool aimed at creative teams.
+Built with React and client-side routing, it showcases modern UI design and multi-page navigation structure — demonstrating frontend architecture skills in a real-world product context.

 ## Tools Used